daronphang/programming-resources/computer-science/algorithms/tips.md

 ## Two Pointers Approach

 Check if sorting will help.
-Pointers can either move together or one pointer at a time.
+Pointers can either move together (tortoise and hare approach) or one pointer at a time.

 For sum problems, can sort the array and take the **first and last numbers** and iterate them as necessary i.e. if sum is less than target, increment first pointer.

 ## DP Problems